New European Commentary

 Mary Magdalene is always noted first in the appearance lists in the gospels.
 It is unusual that the first appearance would involve women as in that culture their role as witnesses would not be well accepted.
 It is a sign of the veracity of the account, because if an ancient were to create such a story he would never have it start with women.
 But inspiration disregards this.
 The Lord so wanted those women to be His leading witnesses.
 Joachim Jeremias quotes extensively from Jewish sources to show that “a woman had no right to bear witness, because it was concluded from Gen. 18:15 that she was a liar”.
 And Josephus (Antiquities Of The Jews 4.219) concurs: “Let not the testimony of women be admitted because of the levity and boldness of their sex”.
 And so it should not surprise us that He chooses today the most unlikely of witnesses, indeed, those who somehow shock and arrest the attention of others.

-16:10 She went and told them that had been with him, as they mourned and wept- The account of the disciples' response to the realisation of the resurrection shows perfectly how men will rise above every barrier, both within them and without, to speak the good news of what they now realise to be absolute truth.
+16:10 She went and told them that had been with him, as they mourned and wept- The account of the disciples' response to the realization of the resurrection shows perfectly how men will rise above every barrier, both within them and without, to speak the good news of what they now realize to be absolute truth.
 Mary, bashful ex-hooker that she was, "went and told them that had been with him", the broken-down women "with great joy... did run to bring his disciples word" , those on the Emmaus road "went and told it unto the residue", "the other disciples therefore "told Thomas, John told Peter "It is the Lord", and finally they all "went forth, and preached everywhere" the news of the resurrection (Mt.
 28:8; Mk.
 16:10,13,20; Jn.
 20:25; 21:7).
 The speed and spirit of the narrative pounds away at a major theme: The natural desire to tell others the Gospel of the Lord's resurrection.
 This same spirit of urgently passing on good news pervades the preaching recorded in Acts.

 Note that the disciples are described as "weeping" for the loss of Jesus, the Greek word meaning specifically to weep aloud (Mk.
 16:10).
 And yet the Lord appears to them in that state and upbraids them for not believing His words and for having hard hearts (Mk.
 16:14).
 Faith is so crucial- and for all their love of Him, they didn't have much faith in Jesus.
 Are there similarities with ourselves?
 Do we on one hand love Him, and yet remain hard hearted to His words?